Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

 Unlike the relatively straightforward noise subtraction method, the Rice-distribution method comprises several steps.
 Here, we summarize the general logic behind the method, with detailed explanations and discussion provided in the subsequent sections\footnote{The implementation of the algorithm can be found at https://gitlab.iap.kit.edu/saramartinelli/fluence-and-uncertainty-estimation-based-on-rice-distribution.}.

-For each component of the measured electric field at a given antenna position, we define a signal window and $N$ noise windows along the time trace, as shown in the example of figure \ref{fig:rice_allwindows}.
-Since our method relies on estimating the energy fluence in the frequency domain, we ensure a correct and efficient evaluation by applying further processing of the windows: before and after performing any Fourier transform, we employ, respectively, windowing and filtering (sec.\ \ref{sec:rice_windows}).
+For each component of the measured electric field at a given antenna position, we define a signal window and $N$ noise windows along the time trace (see figure \ref{fig:rice_allwindows}).
+Since our method relies on estimating the energy fluence in the frequency domain, we ensure a correct and efficient evaluation by applying \textit{windowing} before performing any Fourier transform (sec.\ \ref{sec:rice_windows}).
 This results in a signal-window frequency spectrum of $M$ Rice-distributed spectral amplitudes, and $N$ noise frequency spectra, each having $M$ spectral amplitudes assumed to be Rayleigh-distributed (sec.\ \ref{sec:rice_theo}).
 We express the measured fluence as the sum of $M$ frequency-dependent contributions.
 For each frequency, we estimate the noise fluence over the $N$ windows and, finally, estimate the signal fluence and its uncertainty.
 A summary of the formulas used is provided in section \ref{sec:fluence_nck2}, while the derivation of these formulas - obtained by exploiting the statistical background based on the Rice distribution - can be found in Appendix \ref{sec:derivation_fluence_nck2}.
 In sec.\ \ref{sec:toy}, we study the bias of the signal fluence estimator and the coverage of its error by performing a toy Monte Carlo for a single frequency.
 Finally, by summing up the $M$ signal estimators and propagating the errors, we obtain the estimator of the polarization fluence and its uncertainty.
-The logic is illustrated in the flowchart of figure \ref{fig:flowchart}. \\
+The logic is illustrated in the flowchart of figure \ref{fig:flowchart}.

 To finally estimate the total fluence at the antenna position and its uncertainty, we repeat this process for the remaining polarizations.